justkaran/New_Concepts_Daily/Readme.md

 # Foobar

 This is a Python library and API for dealing with words pluralization in a recursive function context.
 Yeah, you heard it.
+Its a Fest.

 ## Installation